jboss-xpaas/docker-images/bpmsuite/6.1/xpaas-bpmsuite/README.md

     docker attach <container_id>

-The BPMS web application logs can be found inside the cointaer at path:
+The BPMS web application logs can be found inside the container at path:

     /opt/jboss/eap/standalone/log/server.log